Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Screen is a bit small for lots of navigation

-Wahoo's Elemnt Bolt is basically a more compact version of the brand's first Elemnt computer.
-It has all the same features, minus one set of LEDs along the side of the screen, half the memory at 16GB, and a shorter battery life – claimed to be at 15 hours.
+Wahoo's Elemnt Bolt is a more compact version of the brand's Elemnt computer.
+It has all the same features, minus one set of LEDs along the side of the screen, half the memory at 16GB, and a shorter battery life – around 15 hours.

 Like the Roam, the Bolt uses Wahoo's companion app for setup, but it’s a streamlined and intuitive process and the ease of use is second to none.
 It's excellent for data fields, but when it comes to navigation the small screen makes it a little more challenging to figure out where you’re supposed to go.

-Navigation wise, the device comes with pre-loaded global maps optimized for bike-friendly routes and turn-by-turn navigation.
+Navigation is excellent and the device comes with pre-loaded global maps optimized for bike-friendly routes and turn-by-turn navigation.
 Like its larger cousin, the Bolt also features tons of training metrics, support for both ANT+ and Bluetooth, as well as Wi-Fi for speedy uploads to Strava, Training Peaks, or wherever else you’d like your rides to be stored.

 Specifications